tubiz/woo-paystack/readme.txt

 == Changelog ==

-= 5.6.3 - July 1, 2020 =
+= 5.6.3 - July 27, 2020 =
-*   Misc: Add icon for Ghanaian payment methods to checkout
-*   New: Add support for ZAR as an accepted currency
+*   New: Add support for ZAR as an accepted currency.
+*   New: Add setting to remove "Cancel order & restore cart" button.
+*   New: Minimum PHP version: 5.6
+*   New: Minimum WooCommerce supported version: 3.0.0
+*   Misc: Add icon for Ghanaian payment methods to checkout.
-*   Misc: Remove GBP as an accepted currency
+*   Misc: Remove GBP as an accepted currency.
+*   Fix: Cart not fully cleared after successful payment.
+*   Fix: Selected payment icons not displayed on custom gateways settings page.
+*   Tweak: WooCommerce 4.3 compatibility.

 = 5.6.2 - March 12, 2020 =
 *   Update: WooCommerce 4.0 compatibility.